VinnieWaan/01-code-refractor-main/README.md

-# Completed-Challenge-Mod1
+# code-refractor
-Organized HTML and simplified CSS
+Reorganized HTML and simplified CSS so that it is easier to read.